|

 - Poor performance at work or at school

-- Struggles having functional relationships
+- Struggles with having functional relationships

 - Issues with money or legal troubles